Nemisis7/Flive/Backend-server/setup.md

 http.createServer(app).listen(3000); // sets the app to run on port 3000
 ```
-Then you may run the file by wiriting in the bash:
+You may run the file by wiriting in the bash:
 ```bash
 node app.js
 ```